HarshKapadia2/attendance_management/CONTRIBUTING.md

 - [Activate the virtual environment (scroll down for different terminals)](https://docs.python.org/3/library/venv.html#creating-virtual-environments) & keep it activated whenever you're working on/using this project.
 - Run `pip install flask firebase-admin pyrebase gunicorn` or `pip install -r requirements.txt`.
 - Create a new project in your [Firebase console](https://console.firebase.google.com/).
-- Add the config snippet from the project in the Firebase console to `./app.py` and `./static/js/firebaseConfig.js`.
-   - Register the web app in the project to get this snippet.
+- Register the web app in the Firebase console project to get the `Firebase config` snippet.
+Add this snippet to `./app.py` and `./static/js/firebaseConfig.js`.
-- Add the key snippet from the project in theFirebase console to `./key.json`.
+- A `key` snippet has to be generated from the project settings
-   - The key snippet is the generated private key file of the `Python` Firebase Admin SDK found in `Project Settings/Service Accounts`.
+   - The key snippet is the generated private key file of the **Python** Firebase Admin SDK found in `Project Settings/Service Accounts`.
+   - Add the key snippet from the Firebase console project to `./key.json`.
 - Add a random string to the `app.secret_key` variable at the start of the `./app.py` file.
 - Enable Cloud Firestore and e-mail-password auth for the project in Firebase.
 - To run the website: `python app.py`.
 - To view running website: default: `localhost:5000` or `127.0.0.1:5000` (will be mentioned in the terminal as well)
 - Make your contribution to the code base!
 - Push the code to your forked repo.
+   - **NOTE:** Please do not commit and upload (push) `key.json`, `firebaseConfig.json` without erasing your personal data from them and please leave the `app.secret_key` blank before committing and pushing.
-- Make a pull request (PR)! (**Please include the number, ie, `#` of the issue(s) that you're addressing, in the PR message.**)
+- Make a pull request (PR)! (**Please include the number, ie, `#` of the issue(s) that you're addressing, if any, in the PR message.**)

 ---